pedestal/pedestal/app/docs/design-spec.md

 ### Introduce match patterns here

-## Map
+## Dispatch Map

 - what it does / why it's here
-- any pertitent points about it's design
+- any pertinent points about it's design
-- could go all the way to api for each part
+- could go all the way to API for each part

 ## Info Model

 ### Flow

-## Cogs
+## Widgets

 ## Router